 The Trust recognises revenue from the provision of services over time and at a point in time in respect of relevant non-lease elements of rental income and recoverable outgoings.
-The Trust also recognises lease revenue from tenant customers and revenue from other sources, including interest.
+The Trust also recognises lease revenue from tenant customers and revenue items from other sources, including interest and fair value gains from derivative financial instruments and investment property.